-Your data may be shared with public authorities, such as Bulgarian Ministry of Education, National Agency for Evaluation and Accreditation, Ministry of Foreign affairs (for visa purposes), National Revenue Agency, National Social Security Institute, Ministry of Internal Affairs, external audit companies, etc. as part of our legal obligations.
-AUBG may transfer your personal data if and when it finds it appropriate to use subcontractors, i.e. external payroll administration, work health and safety provider, marketing companies for internal and external surveys, evaluation and performance measurement, internal and external auditors, insurance companies etc. In cases we need to transfer your personal data to third parties, you will be notified, and asked for consent, if the data transfer process requires us to do so.
+Your data will be shared with public authorities, such as Bulgarian Ministry of Education, National Agency for Evaluation and Accreditation, Ministry of Foreign affairs (for visa purposes), National Revenue Agency, National Social Security Institute, Internal Revenue Service (IRS), Ministry of Internal Affairs, external audit companies, etc. as part of our legal obligations.
+AUBG may transfer your personal data if and when it finds it appropriate to contract companies for external payroll administration, work health and safety provider, marketing companies for internal and external surveys, evaluation and performance measurement, internal and external auditors, insurance and pension companies, etc. In cases we need to transfer your personal data to third parties, you will be notified, and asked for consent, if the data transfer process requires us to do so.
 In any case, we will share your personal data with high attention to the third parties’ level of technical and organizational ability to manage personal data as required by the GDPR standards.

 How long we keep it

 We store your personal information as part of your staff record for the duration of your employment (and it may be used as part of our assessment of any future application you make for further employment at AUBG).
-After you leave, certain records pertaining to your employment are retained indefinitely so that the details of your employment can be confirmed and for statistical or historical research.
+After you leave, certain records pertaining to your employment are retained indefinitely so that the details of your employment can be confirmed, and for statistical or historical research.
 Your payroll records will be retained according to the legal requirements for a period of fifty years.

 Your rights in relation to the personal data we hold:

 - to request an access to your personal data we hold;

 - to receive copies of your personal data in a machine-readable and commonly-used format - known as the right to data portability;

 - to rectify or erase your personal data;

 - to restrict or object to the processing of your data, where applicable;

 - to request data transfer to other parties, in certain cases;